tdwg/vocab/documentation-specification.md

 The footer SHOULD contain a copyright statement and licensing information.
 Typically, the copyright is held by Biodiversity Information Standards (TDWG).
 The copyright statement and licensing terms SHOULD be specified according to current TDWG policy for that type of document.

-The footer SHOULD also include a preferred citation in human-readable form and provide access to one or more standardized machine-readable citation export formats.

 **3.2.4 Language**

 Standards documents MUST be written in English.
 Translations of standards documents are encouraged, but to simplify management of the standard they will be treated as ancillary documents that are not included in the standard.

 **3.2.5 Use of RFC 2119 keywords**

 Writers of standards documents MAY choose to follow the guidelines of RFC 2119 [RFC-2119].
 However, if keywords are used as in RFC 2119, the introduction of the standard MUST include the recommended explanatory phrase from the RFC2119 abstract.
+(For example, see Section 1.6 of this specification.)
 If the authors do not choose to implement RFC 2119 keywords, they MUST NOT use all-caps formatting for the words that correspond to RFC 2119 keywords.
 If a standard does not implement RFC 2119 (as indicated by a lack of the recommended phrase in the introduction of the standard), users of the standard MUST NOT infer that words that correspond to the RFC 2119 have a specialized meaning beyond the common usage of those words.

 The decision of whether to implement RFC 2119 keywords should be informed by the implications of failure of users to conform to the requirements indicated by the keywords.
 The guidance provided in Sections 6 and 7 of RFC 2119 should be considered in making this decision.